hfinkel/lfort/docs/LibASTMatchers.rst

 In general, the strategy to create the right matchers is:

 #.
-Find the outermost class in Clang's AST you want to match.
+Find the outermost class in LFort's AST you want to match.
 #.
 Look at the `AST Matcher Reference <LibASTMatchersReference.html>`_ for
    matchers that either match the node you're interested in or narrow down attributes on the node.